tarantool/httpng/doc/api.md

 - `cfg()`: configure and start HTTP(S) server; reconfigure HTTP(S) server launched earlier (hot reload).
 Accepts and requires a single parameter - table with server configuration, described below (with hot reload details).

-- `force_decrease_threads()`: reset TCP connections for terminating threads (those which were told to gracefully terminate by `cfg()` with a lower number of threads than configured earlier), then wait until those threads and corresponding fibers are finished.
+- `force_decrease_threads()`: reset TCP connections for terminating threads (those which were told to gracefully terminate by `cfg()` with a lower value of `threads` than configured earlier), then wait until those threads and corresponding fibers are finished.
 You can use that when you have used large `thread_termination_timeout` and do not want to wait.

 - `shutdown()`: forcefully shut down HTTP(S) server - reset TCP connections, then wait for threads and fibers to finish.